The Black Diamond, Copenhagen

 Talking is not allowed in the reading room.

-3. Little Reading Room
+3. The Small Reading Room

 4. Research Reading Room

 The Research Reading room is found on your left hand when going up the moving walkway in the atrium of the library.
-The reading room is generally for non-circulatory material - that is, material that may only be viewed in a reading room.
+The reading room is generally for non-circulatory material - that is, material which may only be viewed in a reading room.
 In the reading room, you can also find a collection of reference books.

 Talking is not allowed in the reading room.

-Regulations for the Research Reading Room
+Regulations for Research Reading Room

 ID-card for Research Reading Room

-6. Open Study Area
+5. Open Study Area

 Conversation is allowed in the open study area but please show consideration.